Egypt's parliament raises minimum income tax threshold

-CAIRO Egypt's parliament has voted to raise the minimum income tax threshold to 7,200 Egyptian pounds ($400) a year from 6,500 pounds and gave tax breaks to the first three brackets.
+CAIRO (Reuters) - Egypt's parliament has voted to raise the minimum income tax threshold to 7,200 Egyptian pounds ($400) a year from 6,500 pounds and gave tax breaks to the first three brackets.

 Self-employed people or those working in trade or industry making 7,200 pounds a year or less would not be taxed on income.
 Public and private sector employees making up to 14,200 pounds would be exempt, up from 13,500 previously.